Brief Biography and Introduction

 I have been involved with various Witchcraft and Magical groups for over 30 years.
 With Dr Stuart Whomsley, I have also written academic papers about transpersonal psychology, Esoteric Orders and Pagan Paths.

 I first set up this website over 14 years ago and kept the domain name active.
-Whilst its content has always been very good, it's outdated look has been niggling me for a while.
+Whilst its content has always been good, it's outdated look has been niggling me for a while.
 Now, here it is reborn with a new face.
-Plus, I'm a now a better writer!
-It still has a lot of the same content and I have been and will be adding some new.
+It still has a lot of the same content and I have been and will be adding new.
 All links should have been checked and as always, if you have any questions, just get in touch!

 Melissa Seims - 2020